PLMCHL/PlanetPanic/README.md

 ## Controls
 - Press `space` to select dice and continue.
 - Press `left arrow` or `right arrow` to select a direction when required.

+## Additional
+- Press 'H' for help
+- Press 'O' for map overview